EM-GUIDE/em-guide-site/README.md

 # EM GUIDE (frontend)
 This repository contains the frontend code for the EM GUIDE website, developed using [Astro](https://astro.build/).
+The website development has been accomplished in the context of the EM GUIDE project, learn more about it at [emgui.de](https://emgui.de).

 The goal was to create a website that loads quickly and is lightweight but allows flexible content editing.